UT WIC Eng

 Tortillas

-✔ Allowed: *Brands listed below; whole wheat or corn tortillas, 16 oz
+✔ Allowed: *Brands listed below; whole wheat or corn tortillas, 12 to 32 oz

 ✘ Not Allowed: White flour tortillas, hard shells, wraps, or uncooked